-- gcc-multilib and g++-multilib - If you have installed a non-default version of GCC for example, GCC 4.5 on a distribution that defaults to 5.x you may need to add the version number to the multilib packages. - For example, gcc-4.5-multilib and g++-4.5-multilib if installing for GCC 4.5 on a system that uses a later GCC version. - This is definitely required on Ubuntu/Debian, check if using a different distribution.
+To build DFHack you need a version of GCC 4.x capable of compiling for 32-bit (i386) targets.
+GCC 4.5 is easiest to work with due to avoiding libstdc++ issues (see below), but any later 4.x version should work as well.
+GCC 5.x will not work due to ABI changes (the entire plugin loading system won't work, for example).
+On 64-bit distributions, you'll need the multilib development tools and libraries (gcc-multilib or gcc-4.x-multilib on Debian).
 Note that installing a 32-bit GCC on 64-bit systems (e.g. gcc:i386 on Debian) will typically not work, as it depends on several other 32-bit libraries that conflict with system libraries.
 Alternatively, you might be able to use lxc to create a virtual 32-bit environment.